 In addition, be sure to recycle empty cleaning product containers.
 Many cleaning product containers, such as the clear plastic spray bottles that contain glass cleaner, are made from #1 plastic, which is incredibly easy to recycle.

 Whatever you do, never dump extra cleaning product down the drain.
 In doing so, you may be killing aquatic life in the surrounding areas with the chemicals being introduced into the water system.
 Sewage treatment systems do not remove all toxins from the water.
-You can dispose of these chemicals at household hazardous waste collection events.
-The Southwestern Pennsylvania Household Hazardous Waste Task Force holds several events each year.
+You can dispose of these chemicals at household hazardous waste collection events (click here for more information and a schedule of collection events in Western PA).
 However, an easier and better solution is to give extra cleaning products away to others who need them.

 Finally, if you absolutely must use a cleaning product that harms the environment, use as little as possible.
 Preventing any amount of toxic chemicals from reaching the environment is always helpful.